IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Data-Model.md

 ### Quiz

 A Quiz has Questions and can be specified by its QuizSettings.
+Quizzes are used by LectureQuizzes, RexDuell and TurboQuiz.

+### LectureQuiz

+It is the most basic Quiz and is also known as "Lehrstandskontrolle".
+A LectureQuiz tests the knowledge of students about Course chapters.
+It can block access to further chapters.

 ### RexDuell

-Every course has exactly one RexDuell.
-It is a type of quiz that enables the students to compete with each other by answering questions about the course content.
+Every Course has exactly one RexDuell.
+It enables the students to compete with each other by answering Questions about the Course content.
 It can only access Questions from the QuestionPool of AnswerType 'SingleChoice' that provides exactly four possible answers.

 ### TurboQuiz

-Every course has exactly one TurboQuiz.
-It is a type of quiz that enables the students to learn course content by answering quizzes with a time constraint.
+Every Course has exactly one TurboQuiz.
+It enables the students to learn Course content by answering Quizzes with a time constraint.
 Because of the time constraint not every Question might be applicable for the TurboQuiz.

 ### Course